 Why do the indicator’s values sometimes jump in steps rather than smoothly?

 To calculate the probabilities for the maximal curves there is a conversion from a continuous discrete curve.
 This means you can see step changes in the values of the probabilities as it moves from one nterval to the next.
 That means if volatility is very small or values are at extreme points you can see big incremental changes in p(win) and p(lose).

 The “Target Win Ratio” is as it says a target.
 Since the calculation is made on discrete intervals there may be no solution to a given win ratio so in this case it jumps to the next point.

 When I extend the time period why do the probabilities nearly always stay the same?

 If you extend the days (time) out it just extends the curve out.
-The “flat” random walk model is also symmetric.
+The “flat” market type creates symmetric curves.
 So when the “pip” value increases on both sides (stop and profit) the win ratio stays the same.
 The ratios are then in nearly equal measures so the probabilities stay the same or close to.

-Using a longer averaging period will make the indicator sample a wider time period in the chart.
+Using a longer target time will make the indicator sample a wider time period in the chart.
 The averaging period should be extended as you extend out the trade time.